-Can You Measure Current With An Oscilloscope?
+How to Measure Current With An Oscilloscope?

-Measuring current is a straightforward process; connect a multimeter to the circuit you wish to measure, and the meter will provide you with a clean result to work with.
+Measuring current is a straightforward process: connect a multimeter to the circuit you wish to measure, and the meter will provide you with a clean result to work with.
 When you want to measure shifting signals, things get a little trickier.

 We can use an oscilloscope to see how the voltage between two spots changes over time.
 You may visually represent your signal by graphing this voltage against time.
-The majority of oscilloscopes only detect voltage, not current; nevertheless, there are a few techniques to measure current with an oscilloscope.
+The majority of oscilloscopes only detect voltage, not current.
+Nevertheless, there are a few techniques to measure current with an oscilloscope.

-Making Use Of A Shunt Resistor
+Using A Shunt Resistor (Method 1)

 The entire understanding instructs us that the voltage across such a resistor is straightforwardly corresponding to the current through it; subsequently, this is potentially the most straightforward strategy to gauge current.
 Ohm’s law might be summed up as keeps: V = IR, Where V indicates the voltage across the resistor, ‘I’ is the current through the resistor, and R signifies the resistor’s opposition, all in ohms.